julelang/manual/src/std/encoding-json.md

 	If smart pointer is nil, encode as null JSON value.
 	Otherwise, will encode dereferenced value.
 ```
-Encode cannot represent cyclic data structures and does not handle them.
-Passing cyclic structures for encoding will result in an cycle at runtime.
-Too many nested types are not specifically checked and may cause too many recursive function calls, resulting in a crash at runtime.
-As a result of the tests, it is recommended that a data type can carry a maximum of 10000 nested data.
-However, tousands of nested-data is always risky even below 10000.
+Encode cannot represent cyclic data structures and does not handle them\.
+Passing cyclic structures for encoding will result in an cycle at runtime\.
+Too many nested types are not specifically checked and may cause too many recursive function calls, resulting in a crash at runtime\.
+As a result of the tests, it is recommended that a data type can carry a maximum of 10000 nested data\.
+However, tousands of nested\-data is always risky even below 10000\.

-Supported trait implementations by higher-to-lower precedence (having methods without implementing the trait is valid):<br>
+Supported trait implementations by higher\-to\-lower precedence \(having methods without implementing the trait is valid\):<br>
 ```
 JSONEncoder, TextEncoder
 ```